thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 And in the same sense, what is the disadvantage of `th:ref`? well, obviously that we'd be adding a bit of Thymeleaf logic (*"logic"*) to our templates.

-Note this applicability of the `th:ref` attribute does not only apply to decoupled logic template files: it works the same in other types of scenarios like e.g. in fragment expressions (`~{...}`).
+Note this applicability of the `th:ref` attribute **does not only apply to decoupled logic template files**: it works the same in other types of scenarios like e.g. in fragment expressions (`~{...}`).